sohhamm/reactjs.org/beta/src/pages/learn/adjusting-effect-dependencies.md

 }
 ```

-Now you have the same problem again.
-Every time the `message` changes, the entire `options` object gets re-created, and since it's different on every render, the Effect will re-run and unnecessarily reconnect to the server.
+This code has the same issue as [the first example.](#removing-object-dependencies) When the `message` changes, the `options` object gets re-created.
+Since it's different on every render, the Effect will re-run and reconnect to the server on every keystroke.

 **In this example, the correct solution is to move the object *inside* the Effect itself:**